-Port of Cork is Ireland's 2nd largest seaport (after Dublin).
-Cobh is the cruise port to Cork, located approx 20 km (12 ml) away.
+Port Cobh (cruise port for Cork) is Ireland's 2nd largest seaport (after Dublin).
+The distance Cobh - Cork is approx 20 km (12 ml).
 The port also serves as main seaport for the country's southern part.
-It handles all types of vessels, including Ro-Ro (vehicle carriers), cargo (containers, liquid-, dry- and break bulk) and passenger (ferries and cruise ships)..
+It handles all types of vessels, including Ro-Ro (vehicle carriers), cargo (containers, liquid-, dry- and break bulk) and passenger (ferries and cruise) ships.
 In 2012, the port's cargo shipping volume was over 9 million tons.

 Largest vessels (mainly cargo ships) with DWT tonnage above 60,000 tons dock at Cobh port.
 Cork Harbour's entrance allows vessels with DWT up to 90,000 tons, but farther inland the navigation channels get shallower resulting in constricted access.

 Cobh is a port town located on Ireland's southern coast.
 The small town (population around 13,000) is on the south side of Cork Harbour's Great Island.
 This port has Ireland's only dedicated cruise terminal facility.

 Cork City has population around 125,000 (metro over300,000), ranking it ireland's 2nd largest (after country's capital Dublin).
 The city is built on River Lee which splits into a pair of channels at city's western end.
 The city centre is divided by the two channels.
 At the eastern end they reconverge - the quays and docks along Lee's banks there lead outwards to Lough Mahon and Cork Harbour, one of the largest natural harbours in the world.

 The city's nickname "the rebel city" originates from the support for Yorkist cause during the 15th century Wars of the Roses in England.
 Corkonians often refer to their city as "the real capital" in reference to its role during the Irish Civil War as the centre of anti-treaty forces.